 If travelling to the UK from outside of the CTA, an ETA will be required by a non-visa national lawfully resident in Ireland.

-A: The UK Government remains committed to the Belfast (Good Friday) Agreement and in support of this ensuring there is no hard border between Northern Ireland and Ireland
+A: The UK Government remains committed to the Belfast (Good Friday) Agreement and in support of this ensuring there is no hard border between Northern Ireland and Ireland.

 As now, the UK will not operate routine immigration controls on journeys from within the CTA, with no immigration controls whatsoever on the Ireland-Northern Ireland land border.